 Private lessons and masterclass in Voice.
 Admission by audition with the instructor.
 Geyer, Noël

-Private lessons and masterclass in Voice.
+Private lessons and masterclass in Guitar.
 Admission by audition with the instructor.
 Banks

 The Music Department also offers private non-credit lessons for a fee in the above areas through its “Artist/Teacher Program.”
 Students with a financial aid package may request the Student Aid Office to take this fee into account in their aid award.